-Threats, No student shall 5 Hoaxes and Other Acts of Terror o Make a report that he or she knows or should know is false, that any device, substance or material designed to cause harmful or life threatening illness or injury to another person, is located on school property or at the site of a school activity; o With intent to perpetrate a hoax, conceal, place, disseminate or display on school property or at the site of a school activity any device, machine, instrument, artifact, letter, package, material or substance, so as to cause a reasonable person to believe the same to be a substance or material capable of causing harmful or life-threatening illness or injury to another person; o Threaten to commit an act of terror on school property or at the site of a school activity that is designed to cause, or is likely to cause, serious injury or death to another person, when the threat is intended to cause, or actually causes, a significant disruption to the instructional day or a school-sponsored activity; o Make a report that he or she knows is false, that an act of terror designed to cause, or likely to cause, serious injury or death to another person on school property or at the site of a school-sponsored activity is imminent, when that report is intended to cause, or actually causes, a significant disruption to the instructional day or a school-sponsored activity; or o Aid abet, and/or conspire to commit any of the acts described in the previous bullets.
+Threats, Hoaxes No student shall 5 and Other Acts of Terror Make a report that he or she knows or should know is false, that any device, substance or material designed to cause harmful or life threatening illness or injury to another person, is located on school property or at the site of a school activity; With intent to perpetrate a hoax, conceal, place, disseminate or display on school property or at the site of a school activity any device, machine, instrument, artifact, letter, package, material or substance, so as to cause a reasonable person to believe the same to be a substance or material capable of causing harmful or life-threatening illness or injury to another person; Threaten to commit an act of terror on school property or at the site of a school activity that is designed to cause, or is likely to cause, serious injury or death to another person, when the threat is intended to cause, or actually causes, a significant disruption to the instructional day or a school-sponsored activity; Make a report that he or she knows is false, that an act of terror designed to cause, or likely to cause, serious injury or death to another person activity; Make a report that he or she knows is false, that an act of terror designed to cause, or likely to cause, serious injury or death to another person on school property or at the site of a school-sponsored activity; is imminent, when that report is intended to cause, or actually causes, a significant disruption to the instructional day or a school-sponsored activity; or Aid abet, and/or conspire to commit any of the acts described in the previous bullets.
 Trespassing No student shall be on any Pitt County School campus during a suspension period or at other unauthorized time.
-3 Unauthorized Use of Electronic or Communicatio n Devices No student shall have in sight, have turned on, or use any unauthorized personal communication or electronic device on school property during school hours without permission from a school official.
+3 Unauthorized Use of Electronic or Communication Devices No student shall have in sight, have turned on, or use any unauthorized personal communication or electronic device on school property during school hours without permission from a school official.
 These devices include, but are not limited to, cellular/smart phones, tablets, scanners, laser pointers, radios, compact disc cassette players, cameras, handheld video games and video recording devices.
-Administrators may confiscate items if used without permission & return them to the parent at the end of the school day.
+1 Administrators may confiscate items if used without permission & return them to the parent at the end of the school day.

 Under the Influence (But No student shall be under the influence of any controlled substance, alcoholic beverage, or non-controlled prescription drug for which the student does not possess a lawful and legitimate prescription.
 4

 Not in N.C.G.S. § 115C-288

 Possession) of requires principals to

 Controlled report this Code of

 Substances, Conduct violation to

 Alcoholic law enforcement.

 Beverages, or First time offenders

 Non-Controlled who have not

 Prescription previously

 Drugs participated in

-9 prevention counseling
+5 prevention counseling

 are eligible for

 prevention counseling

 as an alternative to

 long-term suspension.

 Students who violate

 this policy a second

 time may also be

 subject to a

 principal's

 recommendation of

 alternative placement

 or long-term

 suspension.